 - Entries must be written in English and should be typed, double-spaced 12 font size and saved using the format Title_Genre_WordCount (e.g., ReadersReport_NonFiction_2000) and entered via the form below in Microsoft Word format.

 - Upload one coloured photograph of yourself with your submission.

 - Note that all submissions will be anonymously reviewed, so your name must not appear anywhere on the document, but you should include your full name and contact details in the application form.

 - All writing must be your own, original, unpublished work and should not currently be under consideration elsewhere, nor should it have appeared in the public domain either in print or online.

-- No submissions of poetry, academic essays or reviews please.
+- No submissions of poetry please.
 If you have entered before, you may submit a similar entry once it is not an exact replica and once, compared to the original version, it has been substantially developed.

 Terms and Conditions

 - In the event of an insufficient response and/or low numbers of competition entries, the Alumni Association competition team reserves the right not to award a prize or prizes once the specified time frame is complete.

 - Entrants must be over 18 and must be Alumni or current students of the All Ireland Scholarships scheme.